Nov 01, 2025

 Stage 1: Text Extraction and Metadata Storage

-Timeline: 2 months from architecture to production
+Timeline: 2 months from concept to production

 The first stage established the foundation: